darwinz/dag-data-etl-pipeline/README.md

 Lambda function that listens for a file in S3 and retrieves the data file from S3 and inserts each item in DynamoDB as JSON

-The data is stored as a JSON object in a non-relational data store, similar to the following:
+The data is stored in a non-relational data store as a JSON object in the form of a `Directed Acyclic Graph (DAG)`, similar to the following:

 ```json